Doctorbal/zabbix-postgres-partitioning/README.md

 ### [SQL data from Zabbix 3.4 migration](#zabbix-3-4-data-migration)

-We do not want to loose our `history*` and `trends*` data from the old database, also to have as short downtime as possible.
+We probably do not want to lose our `history*` and `trends*` data from the old database.
+My goal was also to have as short downtime as possible.
 So here come the more intricate and time consuming part about the whole data migration process.

-Quite straight forward procedure of migration of the `history*` tables.
+Procedure for migration of the `history*` tables is quite straigth forward.

 ```
 pg_dump -v -Fd -j 4 -d zabbix -h <OLD_ZABBIX_SQL_IP> -U zabbix -Z 4 -f sql_dump-LARGE_TABLES-HISTORY-for-restore --table=history*
 pg_restore -v -Fd -j 4 -d zabbix sql_dump-LARGE_TABLES-HISTORY-for-restore
 ```
-You can use the default `COPY` procedure, as there is no constrain on the table.
-So eventually it is allowed to insert the data, even the duplicate one to the `history*` tables.
-But they will be there only few days and expire eventually (14 in my case).
+You can use the default `COPY` procedure, as there are no constrain on the tables.
+So eventually it is allowed to insert all the data, even the duplicate ones, to the `history*` tables.
+Those will live there only few days and expire eventually (14 in my case).

 For the `trends*` tables this is more difficult.
-As there is a unique constrain, it is not possible to use `COPY` because it will most likely fail and no data will be inserted.
+Since there is a unique constrain, it is not possible to use `COPY` approach because it will most likely fail and no data will be inserted (`COPY` is just one big transaction).
+Alternate approach is needed then.

 ```
 pg_dump -v -Fd -j 4 -d zabbix -h zabbix1 -U zabbix --inserts -f sql_dump-LARGE_TABLES-TRENDS-INSERTS-for-restore --table=trends*
 ```

-This will create dump files where each table row is extra INSERT.
-You may start the `pg_restore`, but that would take ages.
-So I turned off the fsync in `/etc/postgresql/11/main/postgresql.conf`.
+Note `--insert` option, which creates dump files, where each table row is extra INSERT.
+Now you are set and you may start the `pg_restore`.
+If you do be prepared, that it takes ages.
+To speed things a lot I turned off the fsync in `/etc/postgresql/11/main/postgresql.conf` (please note, that my zabbix server was already running and collecting data).

 :warning: What I did was a little bit on the edge as turning `fsync=off` might have some unwanted results in case of the database failure!!!
 So use this with some extra caution.